 © Florian Spring

-The overall objective of my research is to provide robust empirical evidence to inform latest policy discussions.
-To achieve this, I devote significant time and creativity to novel data collection and the econometric analysis.
-My data gathering process typically involves building web-crawlers and other tools to compile comprehensive datasets for research purposes.
-Ideally, I aim to make both the data and data collection process publicly available and thoroughly documented.
+The overarching goal of my research is to provide robust empirical evidence to inform current policy debates.
+To achieve this, I devote considerable time and creativity to novel data collection and econometric analysis.
+My data collection process typically involves building web crawlers and other tools to compile comprehensive datasets for research purposes.
+Ideally, I aim to make both the data and the data collection process publicly available and thoroughly documented.

-Next, I select an appropriate empirical framework to apply up-to-date econometric methods to answer the research questions.
-Preference is given to quasi-natural experiments, such as regression discontinuity designs, differences-in-differences models or event-studies, to describe causal effects.
+Next, I select an appropriate empirical framework to apply state-of-the-art econometric methods to answer the research questions.
+I prefer quasi-natural experiments such as regression discontinuity designs, difference-in-difference models, or event-studies to describe causal effects.

-Overall, my research approach is focused on providing insightful and interdisciplinary analyses to different policy debates.
-Therefore, my ongoing research involves collaborations with scholars from i.a. cultural economics, data science, law, and economics.
-Feel free to reach out for collaborations.
+Overall, my research approach is focused on providing insightful and interdisciplinary analysis to various policy debates.
+Therefore, my current research involves collaborations with scholars from cultural economics, data science, law, and economics, among others.
+Feel free to contact me for collaborations.
+You can find my CV here.

 University of Neuchâtel, Institute of Economic Research, A.-L. Breguet 2, CH-2000, Neuchâtel, Switzerland.